hilaelpeleg/-UniTube-/README.md

 UniTube is a static video-sharing platform designed to showcase video content similar to YouTube.
 This README provides an overview of the project's features and instructions for running the application.
 This README provides an overview of the project's features, setup instructions, and usage guidelines.

+UniTube works with a Node.js server using MongoDB for data storage.
+The server exposes a RESTful API, ensuring smooth communication between the React frontend and backend for managing videos, users, and comments.
+All pages in the application interact with the server to fetch and update data, such as videos, user profiles, comments, likes, and more.

 # running the application 🚀
+- לסיים!!!!!
 - Download the repository to your computer 💻
 - Install dependencies (for running the app) using **npm install** 📦
 - Install react-router-dom by typing **npm install react-router-dom**